sethupavan12/sethupavan12/readme.md

 I love solving real problems with AI and I've won numerous hackthons and some at a global level trying to achieve that.

 I am currently **open to new AI opportunities** in London.
-If you have an exciting opportunity and want to build something great together, please feel free to reach out via [email](sethupavan12@gmail.com) or through [LinkedIn!](https://www.linkedin.com/in/sethu-pavan-venkata-reddy-pastula-412582149/)
+If you have an exciting opportunity and want to build something great together, please feel free to reach out via [LinkedIn!](https://www.linkedin.com/in/sethu-pavan-venkata-reddy-pastula-412582149/)

 <div align="center">